RahulKrishna15/User-Management-System/readme.md

 7. **Data Validation**: Form validation on both client and server sides
 8. **Error Handling**: Comprehensive error messaging and handling
 9. **Default Admin Account**: Automatically created for convenience

-## Recording Instructions

-To record your screen showcasing both code and UI:

-1. **Windows**: Use the built-in Windows Game Bar (Win+G) or install OBS Studio
-2. **Mac**: Use QuickTime Player or install OBS Studio
-3. **Linux**: Install OBS Studio or SimpleScreenRecorder

-Record the following:

-1. Project structure and code overview
-2. Starting the application
-3. Admin login and adding a new user
-4. Logging out and logging in as the newly created user
-5. Showing the welcome message and user dashboard

-Upload the recording to Google Drive and share the link as required in the submission guidelines.